frrmack/LSHash/README.rst

 ======
-LSHash
+neighborLSH
 ======

 :Version: 0.0.4dev

-A fast Python implementation of locality sensitive hashing with persistence support.
+A fast Python implementation of locality sensitive hashing with
+- persistence support
+- api to find approximate nearest neighbors
+- api to search for approximately all neighbors within a range

 Highlights
 ==========